sbabic/swupdate/_sources/sw-description.rst.txt

 The whole description must be contained in the sw-description file itself: using of the #include directive is not allowed by SWUpdate.

-The following example explains better the implemented tags:
+The following example explains the implemented tags:

 ::